math-comp/Coq-Combi/README.md

 Coq-Combi
 =========

-Experiment on formalisation of combinatorics in Coq:
+Formalisation of (algebraic) combinatorics in Coq:

 Done:

-- a formal proof of the Littlewood-Richardson proof in Coq.
+- the Littlewood-Richardson proof in Coq (Florent Hivert)
+- Hook-Length Formula (Florent Hivert, Christine Paulin and Olivier Stietel)
-- bijection trees <-> dyck words.
+- bijection m-trees <-> m-dyck words (Florent Hivert)

 In progress:

-- a Why3 certified implementation of the later.
+- a Why3 certified implementation of the LR-Rule
+  (Jean Christophe Filliatre and Florent Hivert).

 More unstable stuff: